-~Your child will initiate and participate in conversations by babbling and using gestures, such as showing or giving, or by using words or signs.
+Your child will initiate and participate in conversations by babbling and using gestures, such as blowing kisses, waving, or by using words or signs.
 Communicates mainly about objects, actions, and events happening in the here and now.

 Two to Three Years (24-36 months)